dovahcrow/Mutant/README.md

 antup client
 ```

-Once `ant` is installed, if you haven't already, you can import your existing wallet's private key using the `ant` CLI:
+Once `ant` is installed, if you haven't already, you can import your existing Ethereum/ANT wallet's private key using the `ant` CLI:

 ```bash
 ant wallet import YOUR_PRIVATE_KEY_HERE
 ```

 Replace `YOUR_PRIVATE_KEY_HERE` with your actual private key. `mutant` will automatically detect and use this wallet.

+Alternatively, you can create a new empty wallet using `ant wallet create` and fund it with the necessary ANT or ETH later.

 ### Installation